ctcl-bregis/ctclsite-rust/config/projects/content/codenames.md

 - Lead Chromate - CrL
 - Strontium Chromate - CrR

-ARM-based Chromebook and Chromebox systems are excluded from codenaming as there is currently no known way to replace their Google-developed firmware.
+This codename scheme applies to both x86-64 and ARM systems that have had their firmware/BIOS replaced with Coreboot or similar.

 ### Development Hardware
 Development hardware are systems used in the development of other hardware such as system on modules, single-board computers and evaluation kits.
+This codename scheme makes use of the names of hydrocarbons in relation to how they are used to "build" other chemical compounds.

 Codename schemes for development systems are chosen in relation to what CPU architecture they use instead of the other codename schemes that are based on application.

 #### ARM Development Hardware
-For ARM-based development systems using ARM applications processors, codenames of alkanes, alkenes
+For ARM-based development systems using ARM applications processors currently use codenames of alkanes.

+* Methane
+* Ethane
+* Propane
+* Butane
+* Pentane
+* Hexane
+* Heptane
+* Octane
+* Nonane
+* Decane

 #### x86 Development Hardware
-x86-based systems use the codenames of cycloalkanes, cycloalkenes.
+x86-based systems currently use the codenames of cycloalkanes.
 This would start with "Cyclobutane" for the LattePanda Mu used for MediaCow Touch 2.

 - Cyclopropane
 - **Cyclobutane**